arjunedify/Arjun/DOCKERIZE AND CICD for LMS React.md

 # _Brief review about project_

-1.
- _We need to two instance one for master (jenkins) and Slave (docker container)_ 2.
-# _Docker installed in slave Server(ubuntu)_
+1.We need to two instance one for master (jenkins) and Slave (docker container)_ 2.Docker installed in slave Server(ubuntu)_
-3.
-# _Jenkins as Master in server (ubuntu)_
+3.Jenkins as Master in server (ubuntu)_
-4.
-# _In Docker slave server install docker, java11 and create a docker network with name lmsnetwork_
-5.
-# _In Jenkins Master server configure node as docker server as slave_
-6.
-# _In Jenkins server create pipeline backend pipeline and test backend it should be up and running._
+4.In Docker slave server install docker, java11 and create a docker network with name lmsnetwork_ 5.In Jenkins Master server configure node as docker server as slave_ 6.In Jenkins server create pipeline backend pipeline and test backend it should be up and running._
-7.
-# _Once the backend is running Update the backend url in frontend in frontend /webapp .env file._
+7.Once the backend is running Update the backend url in frontend in frontend /webapp .env file._
-8.
-# _Now create a Frontend pipeline ._
+8.Now create a Frontend pipeline ._

 ![image](https://github.com/arjunedify/Arjun/assets/132984407/5d12bccb-87b9-43e2-a7f4-677f39eb48cc)